 3. Corporate Seal

-The financial year end of the Corporation shall be December 31 in each year.
+The financial year end of the Corporation shall be determined by the Board of Directors.

-If authorized by a resolution of the Directors and confirmed by ordinary resolution of the members, the Directors of the Corporation may from time to time:
+If authorized by a resolution of the Directors and confirmed by ordinary resolution of the Member, the Directors of the Corporation may from time to time:

 i. borrow money on the credit of the Corporation;